WhitakerLab/NetworkingWorkshop/README.md

   * Meritocracy doesn't exist....even in (especially in) academia.
 * Strategic career planning.
 * Leveraging the power you have to change the world.
-* Recognising your strenghts and what you bring to a job/project/community.
+* Recognising your strengths and what you bring to a job/project/community.

 ### Post it session: Definitions and pain points